Massive oil leaks from ESB cables in Dublin investigated

 Mr O’Loughlin, who worked with the ESB for more than 20 years, says when he saw the scale of the leakage, he found it difficult to comprehend.
 “It was so far ahead of what the UK and other international utilities were experiencing.
 I was astounded that a company like ESB would allow that situation to pertain,” he told RTÉ.

-In a statement to The Irish Times, the ESB said it has started a number of investigations into the claims made by a whistleblower and they should be complete by the end of June.
+In a statement, the ESB said it has started a number of investigations into the claims made by a whistleblower and they should be complete by the end of June.

 The company said it has introduced new management processes for building works near the cables and has also set reduction targets for leakages from its cables based on benchmarking against other, international utilities.